 - A market research firm named iSupply said that global IT spending exceeded $3.8 trillion in 2014.

 - Each year, globally, around 1 billion cell phones and 300 million computers are put into production.

-- The amount of global e-waste is expected to grow by 8 percent per year.
+- The amount of global e-waste is expected to grow by 8% per year.

-- Roughly 80 percent of e-waste generated in the U.S. is exported to Asia, a trade flow that is a source of considerable controversy.
+- Roughly 40% of e-waste generated in the U.S., Canada, and Europe is exported to Asia, a trade flow that is a source of considerable controversy.